List of The Adventures of Tintin characters: Miller

-Miller is the calculating spymaster from an unnamed power who masterminds the plot to hijack the Syldavian rocket programme in Destination Moon and Explorers on the Moon.
-He was the man who offered to help Frank Wolff out of his gambling debts in exchange for information on the rocket programme: Miller is shown in one panel checking a list of personnel at the Centre and finds Wolff's name among them.
+Miller is the calculating spymaster from an unnamed power who masterminds a plot to hijack the Syldavian rocket programme in Destination Moon and Explorers on the Moon.
+He is the man who offered to help Frank Wolff out of his gambling debts in exchange for information on the rocket programme: Miller is shown in one panel checking a list of personnel at the Centre and finds Wolff's name among them.

 Miller is first seen on the plane to Syldavia in Destination Moon.
-He was seated in the row ahead of Tintin and Captain Haddock and was astonished to hear the Captain mention the name "Calculus", showing that he was already planning to take over the Moon programme that Calculus was working on.
-He discreetly followed Tintin and Haddock through Klow airport but pulled back when he realised that they were being escorted by Zepo, the local secret police.
-With an associate known as the Baron, he then set about parachuting agents into the area of the Centre and obtaining the plans for the experimental uncrewed rocket X-FLR6.
-When X-FLR6 was launched, Miller's technicians were able to intercept it and divert the rocket to their own territory.
-However, Tintin and Calculus had expected this and destroyed the rocket before it could land.
-Miller threatened to have Wolff killed, as he suspected him of double-crossing him, but refrained when it was announced that a crewed rocket was to go to the Moon.
-Miller arranged for Colonel Jorgen, an old enemy of Tintin's, to be smuggled aboard.
-Ultimately though, his attempt to control the rocket failed—his agents Jorgen and Wolff both perishing in the process.
+He is seated in the row ahead of Tintin and Captain Haddock and is astonished to hear the Captain mention the name "Calculus", showing that he was already planning to take over the Moon programme on which Calculus is working.
+He discreetly follows Tintin and Haddock through Klow airport but pulls back when he realises that they are being escorted by Zepo, the local secret police.
+With an associate known as the Baron, he then sets about parachuting agents into the area of the Centre to obtain the plans for the experimental uncrewed rocket X-FLR6.
+When X-FLR6 is launched, Miller's technicians are able to intercept it and divert the rocket to their own territory.
+However, Tintin and Calculus had expected this and destroy the rocket before it can land.
+Miller threatens to have Wolff killed, as he suspects him of double-crossing him, but refrains when it is announced that a crewed rocket would go to the Moon.
+Miller arranges for Colonel Jorgen, an old enemy of Tintin's, to be smuggled aboard.
+Ultimately, his attempt to control the rocket fails, his agents Jorgen and Wolff both perishing in the process.
 Miller is last seen cursing the rocket's crew and his agents' bungling, wishing that they would all perish in the last stage of the return journey.

-Like any good spymaster, Miller designated various codenames to his targets and operations: the centre was referred to as the "Main Workshop"; Calculus and Haddock were "Mammoth" and "Whale"; and the operation to hijack the crewed rocket to the Moon was called "Ulysses" (after the Greek hero who also goes on an epic journey and is himself a master of intrigue and deception).
+Like any good spymaster, Miller designated various code names to his targets and operations: The centre is referred to as the "Main Workshop"; Calculus and Haddock are "Mammoth" and "Whale"; and the operation to hijack the crewed rocket to the Moon is called "Ulysses" — after the Greek hero who also goes on an epic journey and is a master of intrigue and deception as well.